Addressing recently disclosed vulnerabilities in the Jenkins CLI

 We have since been able to confirm the vulnerability and strongly recommend that everyone follow the instructions in the linked repository.

-In order to persist this change across restarts of your Jenkins master, place
+In order to persist this change across restarts of your Jenkins controller, place

 $JENKINS_HOME/init.groovy.d/cli-shutdown.groovy so that Jenkins executes